bufbuild/rules_buf/buf/README.md

 Using unique test targets for each `proto_library` target checks each `proto_library` target in isolation.
 Checking targets/packages in isolation has the obvious caveat of not being able to detect when an entire package/target is removed/moved.

+**Gazelle**

+The [gazelle extension](/gazelle/buf/README.md) can be used generate this rule.
+It supports generating once for buf module and also at a bazel package level.

 **Example**

 This rule depends on `proto_library` rule.